Some terms in a query might be considered insignificant query terms.

-The most important step in doing keyword research is entering a keyword phrase into a search engine like Google, and seeing what results show up, and trying to understand why the pages that appear within results are there.
+The most important step in doing keyword research is entering a keyword phrase into a search engine like Google, and see what results show up, and trying to understand why the pages that appear within results are there.
 If you can’t do that, then it’s time to dig down and start learning.

 Whether you’re a searcher looking for information on the Web, or someone doing keyword research for a website, it’s important to have an idea of the many different ways that a search engine might treat a search you perform.
 For instance, if your search is one that might trigger Google to show results from a specific web page associated with a named entity (a particular person, place, or thing) at the top of those results, you shouldn’t necessarily be surprised to see that site listed first in search results.
 This is something that is done algorithmically by Google.
 Just stating that Google has a “magical” brand preference is a mistake in that instance.
 It’s better to try to understand how that algorithm might be triggered instead.

 Likewise, when you perform a search for a term such as [hospice], Google might decide to show a map result from Google Maps in Web search results because their universal search algorithm suggests that the query has a local intent, and the searcher is likely looking for a nearby hospice.
-Again, it would be a mistake to make the assumption that Google is favoring their own “property” in Google Maps when the reality is that the vertical search result of Google Maps is what searchers are actually looking for.
+Again, it would be a mistake to assume that Google is favoring their own “property” in Google Maps when the reality is that the vertical search result of Google Maps is what searchers are looking for.

 And with a term such as [hospice], Google may also insert within those search results some web results as well, as localized organic results, since searchers are likely looking for a nearby hospice when using that term as a query.
 If you look at results for a query and how they change when you change the specified location on your browser in Google, you can often see the results change for these localized organic results.
 For some locations, you might see changes, while for other locations, those localized results might not appear.

-Insignificant Approaches to Backing Off Query Terms
+Approaches to Backing Off Insignificant Query Terms

 Sometimes when you perform a search, and the results aren’t great, a search engine might remove some of the terms of your query.
 This has sometimes been referred to as “backing off” on that query.

 In the past, these less than helpful terms might have been things like stop words, such as “a,” “the,” “of,” “is,” when they are included in that query.
-But that doesn’t work well when to comes to a query such as [the matrix], which is usually best served as a movie starting Keanu Reeves rather than an array of numbers or symbols.
+But that doesn’t work well when it comes to a query such as [the matrix], which is usually best served as a movie starting Keanu Reeves rather than an array of numbers or symbols.
 It also doesn’t work well with a quote such as [to be or not to be], which could be construed as stop words, or as a question about mortality itself.

 Or the words that might be pulled from a query could have been “common words” that tend to show up frequently in lots of documents on the web.
 While these frequently occurring words could also be stop words, they don’t necessarily have to.
-But removing them might also not work well in returning results to search that searchers really want to see.
+But removing them might also not work well in returning results to search that searchers want to see.

-A Google patent granted today looks at terms within queries, and explores how a search engine might ignore some of the words that might be of little significance based upon the context of a query.
+A Google patent granted today looks at terms within queries and explores how a search engine might ignore some of the words that might be of little significance based upon the context of a query.
 It might consider such terms as optional.

-Insignificant Terms in Queries
+Insignificant Query Terms

-The method in thie patent would look at query logs to “identify pairs of queries that are the same except that one of the queries in each of the pairs of queries includes an extra term.”
+The method in this patent would look at query logs to “identify pairs of queries that are the same except that one of the queries in each of the pairs of queries includes an extra term.”

-The extra term might be one that could be one of little significance when looking at one query phrase with the additional term and and another similar term without the phrase.
+The extra term might be one that could be one of little significance when looking at one query phrase with the additional term and another similar term without the phrase.
 For example, if I search for [bombastic texas plumbers] and [texas plumbers], I might see a few extra search results at the top of the query list, but then many of the same terms appearing for both phrases.
 It appears that Google has removed the requirement of the use of the word “bombastic” in results for the longer term of [bombastic texas plumbers] to more results for that term.

 The patent is: